V-Cent/TTE/docs/tech/todps2.md

 #### Micro-Dash
 :::

 If you start moving left or right but use an arte at the same time, you will get a small momentum forward.
-Moving back has the most distance, but it is still very small.
-Currently has no use.
+Moving back produces the most distance, but it is still very small.
 Also works with spells.
 The same happens when landing from the air (depending on your momentum).

 Since it requires a movement animation, it can only be done on start of chains.

 #### Fake Normal Attack

 When using a non air-enabled arte in the air, a normal attack comes out.
-Currently has no extra effects.
-The only strange thing is that you can attack cancel this attack, causing you to spend 2 CC for 1 normal attack.
+Has no extra effects.
+You can also attack cancel this attack, causing you to spend 2 CC for 1 normal attack.

 :::tagging{data-tags="{'todo' : true}"}
 #### Definite Strike Lock